davesuzuki-hiya/kanji-tattoo-finder/README.md

 ## How It Works

-1. **Input Processing**: Takes your English word and finds related synonyms
+1. **Natural Language Processing**: Analyzes your input to extract meaningful keywords and concepts
+2. **Synonym Expansion**: Finds related words and concepts to broaden the search
-2. **Semantic Matching**: Uses a sophisticated algorithm to match words to Kanji meanings
+3. **Semantic Matching**: Uses a sophisticated algorithm to match words to Kanji meanings
-3. **Meaning Analysis**: Considers all possible meanings and their match percentages
+4. **Meaning Analysis**: Considers all possible meanings and their match percentages
-4. **Connotation Checking**: Scans for potential negative meanings that might be undesirable
+5. **Connotation Checking**: Scans for potential negative meanings that might be undesirable
-5. **Result Ranking**: Sorts Kanji by match quality with transparent scoring
+6. **Result Ranking**: Sorts Kanji by match quality with transparent scoring

 ## Match Quality Indicators